ARM-software/arm-trusted-firmware/docs/user-guide.md

     driver for implementing the platform GIC API.
 This API is used by the interrupt management framework.
 Default is 2 (that is, version 2.0).

+*   `ARM_CCI_PRODUCT_ID`: Choice of ARM CCI product used by the platform.
+This is used to determine the number of valid slave interfaces available in the ARM CCI driver.
+Default is 400 (that is, CCI-400).

 *   `IMF_READ_INTERRUPT_ID`: Boolean flag used by the interrupt management framework to enable passing of the interrupt id to its handler.
 The id is read using a platform GIC API. `INTR_ID_UNAVAILABLE` is passed instead if